anwar-7/doctors-portal-client-my-m-73/README.md

 ```

 Then, initialize Firebase and begin using the SDKs for the products you’d like to use.
+Add this in `firebase.init.js` file in to the src folder.

 ```js
 // Import the functions you need from the SDKs you need